Josephine Earp

 Later in life Josephine described her first years in Arizona as "a bad dream".
 What is known for certain is that she traveled to Tombstone using the name Josephine Marcus in October 1880.
 She wrote that she met Cochise County Sheriff Johnny Behan when she was 17 and he was 33.
 He promised to marry her and she joined him in Tombstone.
 He reneged but persuaded her to stay.
 Behan was sympathetic to ranchers and certain outlaw Cowboys, who were at odds with Deputy U.S. Marshal Virgil Earp and his brothers, Wyatt and Morgan.
-Josephine left Behan in 1881, before the Gunfight at the O.K.
+Josephine left Behan in 1881, before the gunfight at the O.K.
 Corral, during which Wyatt and his brothers killed three Cochise County Cowboys.
 She went to San Francisco in March 1882 and was joined that fall by Wyatt, with whom she remained as his life companion for 46 years until his death.

-Josephine and Wyatt moved throughout their life, from one boomtown to another, until they finally bought a cottage in the Sonoran Desert town of Vidal, California on the Colorado River, where they spent the cooler seasons.
+Josephine and Wyatt moved throughout their life, from one boomtown to another, until they finally bought a cottage in the Sonoran Desert town of Vidal, California, on the Colorado River, where they spent the cooler seasons.
 In the summer they retreated to Los Angeles, where Wyatt struck up relationships with some of the early cowboy actors, including William S. Hart and Tom Mix.
 The facts about Josephine Earp and her relationship to Wyatt were relatively unknown until amateur Earp historian Glenn Boyer published the book I Married Wyatt Earp.
 Boyer's book was considered a factual memoir, and cited by scholars, studied in classrooms, and used as a source by filmmakers for 32 years.
 In 1998, reporters and scholars found that Boyer could not document many of the facts he wrote about Josephine's time in Tombstone.
-Some critics described the book as a fraud and a hoax, and the University of Arizona withdrew the book from its catalog.
+Some critics decried the book as a fraud and a hoax, and the University of Arizona withdrew the book from its catalog.